lightyfr/portfolio/README.md

-### 🚀 Portfolio Maker
+# 🚀 Portfolio Maker
-Create a stunning developer portfolio in minutes!
-Just fork this repo, customize a single config file, and deploy your personalized portfolio website.
+Easily create a stunning developer portfolio in minutes!
+Fork this repository, customize a single config file, and deploy your personalized portfolio website effortlessly.

+---
+THIS IS A FORK OF [PSPARWEZ's PORTFOLIO](https://github.com/psparwez/portfolio)
 ___
 ### ✨ Features:

- - Responsive & modern design and animations

- - Pre-built sections (Projects, Skills, Experience)
+- Modern Design: Sleek, responsive, and visually appealing layout with animations.
+- Pre-Built Sections: Showcase your projects, skills, and experience effortlessly.

- - Easy customization via userConfig.tsx
+- Easy Customization: Modify all settings using the userConfig.tsx file.

- - Dark/light mode toggle
+- Dark/Light Mode: Toggle between themes to match your preference.

- - Built with Next.js
+- Built with Next.js: Leverage the power and flexibility of Next.js.

-- Deploy anywhere (Vercel, Netlify, GitHub Pages)
+- Deploy Anywhere: Supports Vercel, Netlify, GitHub Pages, and more.

 ### 🛠️ Quick Start:
+---

-Fork this repository
+1. Fork this repository

-- Edit userConfig.tsx with your details

-- Create a .env file at the project root

-- Add your production URL as "NEXT_PUBLIC_VERCEL_URL=https://adhityanadooli.vercel.app" exclude the / at end
+Create your copy by forking this repository.

+2. Edit Configuration
+Update the `userConfig.tsx` file with your personal details.

+3. Set Up Environment Variables

+- `NEXT_PUBLIC_VERCEL_URL=https://your-deployment-url.vercel.app`

+  >(Replace your-deployment-url with your actual deployment URL; exclude the trailing /.)
+- `GITHUB_TOKEN=your-github-personal-access-token`

-- Add your Github Personal Acsess Token (PAT) as GITHUB_TOKEN (Open Github > Settings > Developer Settings > Personal Acsess Tokens > New> Tokens (Classic) > Give it repo permissions
+  >(Create your token by navigating to GitHub → Settings → Developer Settings → Personal Access Tokens → Tokens (Classic).
+Grant it repo permissions.)

-- Add these Vars in your env variables for Next.JS
+4. Change details like your projects and other information in `data/index.tsx`

 ---
 ### [🌐 Live Demo](https://adhityanadooli.vercel.app/)
 ---